suyogmungale/Social-media-frontend/README.md

 Social media app
 this is social media website

-ReactJs this website is made using reactjs for the frontend
+Iuse Reactjs for the frontend

 Sanity.io for the backend